skycloudd/nova/book/src/hello_world.md

 ## Final note

 A `print` statement actually translates to a "Game Text Show" script in the game!
-And when you're using the built-in evaluator, it displays text as you'd expect